renanvicente/mongo-backup/README.md

 **Steps for using store in rsync server.**

 1. Install the dependency ( rsync )
-2. Set your rsync configs on mongobackup.conf
+2. Set your rsync settings for mongobackup.conf

 Example: